ChristianHovenbitzer/BCPageBugExample/ReadMe.md

 # Simple example on group captions and additional fields

 This is an example how group captions get moved when there is an field with importance additional specified but hidden.
+This issue does not appear in Firefox Version 119.0.

 ![Screenshot](https://github.com/ChristianHovenbitzer/BCPageBugExample/blob/master/ExampleScreenshot.jpg)